-Heat also has a very destructive effect on the carcass of the belt because it damages the adhesion between the covers on the top and bottom of the carcass and also between the inner plies contained within the carcass.
+Heat also has a very destructive effect on the carcass of the belt, because it damages the adhesion between the covers on the top and bottom of the carcass and also between the inner plies contained within the carcass.
 If the core temperature of the carcass becomes too high then the belt will quite literally start to fall apart.
-This is commonly referred to as 'de-lamination'.
+This is commonly referred to as de-lamination.

 The temperature limits that a belt can withstand are viewed in two ways - the maximum continuous temperature of the conveyed material and the maximum temporary peak temperature.
-The two main classifications of heat resistance recognised in the conveyor belt market are T150, which relates to a maximum continuous temperature of 150°C and T200, which is for more extreme heat conditions up to 200°C.
+The two main classifications of heat resistance recognised in the conveyor belt market are T150, which relates to a maximum continuous temperature of 150°C, and T200, which is for more extreme heat conditions up to 200°C.

-ISO 4195 Testing
+ISO 4195 testing

-To provide the most accurate measurement of heat resistance, accelerated ageing tests are conducted by placing rubber samples in high temperature ovens for a period of 7 days.
+To provide the most accurate measurement of heat resistance, accelerated ageing tests are conducted by placing rubber samples in high temperature ovens for a period of seven days.
 The reduction in mechanical properties is then measured.
-The three 'classes' of ageing within ISO 4195 are: Class 1 (100°C), Class 2 (125°C) and Class 3 (150°C).
-In order to maximise temperature resistance qualities, at least one manufacturer (Dunlop) also carry out testing at 175°.
+The three classes of ageing within ISO 4195 are: Class One (100°C), Class Two (125°C), and Class Three (150°C).
+In order to maximise temperature resistance qualities, Dunlop also carries out testing at 175°.

-What to watch for: There are three key factors to consider when choosing a heat resistant belt.
-The most critical considerations are the actual temperature range of the materials being carried; the level of ambient temperatures of enclosed running enronments and the length of the conveyor.
-All of these factors can have a major influence on the speed of the ageing process..Success or failure will depend on two factors; having accurate temperature data to give to potential belt suppliers and, ultimately, the heat resistance qualities of the belt they supply.
+There are three key factors to consider when choosing a heat resistant belt.
+The most critical considerations are the actual temperature range of the materials being carried, the level of ambient temperatures of enclosed running environments, and the length of the conveyor.
+All of these factors can have a major influence on the speed of the ageing process.
+Success or failure will depend on two factors: having accurate temperature data to give to potential belt suppliers and, ultimately, the heat resistant qualities of the belt they supply.

-Oil Resistance
+Oil resistance

 When oil penetrates rubber it causes it to swell and distort.
-This results in serious tracking and steering problems as well as premature wear.
-The oils, fats and greases that have these damaging effects can be divided into two distinct sources - mineral and vegetable/animal.
+This results in serious tracking and steering problems, as well as premature wear.
+The oils, fats, and greases that have these damaging effects can be divided into two distinct sources - mineral and vegetable/animal.
 There are two recognised test methods, both of which involve almost identical test procedures.
 These are ISO 1817 (2015) and the comparable, slightly less elaborate but equally tough American ASTM 'D' 1460.

 Even some of the biggest manufacturers of belting in the world use the DIN reference number 22102 G when referring to oil resistant belting.
 This can be very misleading because the letter 'G' is simply used to denote oil (or grease) resistant belting.
-The fact is that DIN 22101 G does not actually contain any requirements, test methods or limits specific to oil resistant belting.
-This is a classic example of how the practice of indicating a test method reference number is designed to provide reassurance to the buyer but in reality is meaningless in terms of actual performance.
+The fact is that DIN 22101 G does not actually contain any requirements, test methods, or limits specific to oil resistant belting.
+This is a classic example of how the practice of simply indicating a test method reference number is designed to be reassuring but is actually meaningless in respect to actual performance.

-Test Methods
+Test methods

 The ISO 1817 and ASTM 'D' 1460 test methods are both used to measure the effect of oil (and other liquids and chemicals) on vulcanised rubber.
-Samples of rubber (eg. 100mm X 1.6mm X 2mm strips for the ASTM test) are fully immersed in the relevant test liquid for a specific period of time.
-The duration of immersion and the temperature at which the liquid and sample are kept can be varied but the most common is either 3 or 7 days at ambient or 70°C.
+Samples of rubber (e.g. 100 mm X 1.6 mm X 2 mm strips for the ASTM test) are fully immersed in the relevant test liquid for a specific period of time.
+The duration of immersion and the temperature at which the liquid and sample are kept can be varied, but the most common is either three or seven days at ambient temperature or 70°C.